 The Libra Group was founded on the core values of integrity, respect and trust – principles that continue to drive the organization today, in business and beyond.

-MBK Alliance: The Libra Group is a founding sponsor of this independent non-profit organization aimed at eliminating opportunity and achievement gaps for boys and young men of color.
-Libra Group Chairman and CEO, George Logothetis, is a member of the MBK Alliance Executive Committee and Board of Directors.
+MBK Alliance: An independent non-profit organization aimed at eliminating opportunity and achievement gaps for boys and young men of color.
+The alliance unites leaders across the philanthropic, non-profit and private sectors to improve life outcomes for this socioeconomically challenged group.
+Libra's Chairman and CEO, George Logothetis, is a member of the MBK Alliance Executive Committee and Board of Directors.